Blog

 Add Bird Feeders

-Your parents will love spending time outside watching and listening to the birds.
-If they tend to lose track of time, home care services help them with reminders when it’s time to take medications and eat a meal.
-Home care can take care of things like housekeeping and laundry while they enjoy their independence.
+While plants are still growing and producing flowers, seeds, and berries, a bird feeder can provide food for the birds trying to raise their babies.
+Be cautious of bears.
+If you’re in an area with a lot of bears, bird feeders may not be ideal.If you still want them, get a ladder and put the bird feeder high up a tree.
+You could also install motion-detecting lights and sprinklers to scare and drive nocturnal animals away.Your parents will love spending time outside watching and listening to the birds.
+If they tend to lose track of time, Home Care help them with reminders when it’s time to take medications and eat a meal.
+Home Care can take care of things like housekeeping and laundry while they enjoy their independence.
 Call to learn more.

-If you, or an aging loved-one, are considering hiring Elder Care in Oceanside, CA, or the Surrounding San Diego Area, please contact the caring staff at GoldenCare today.
+If you, or an aging loved-one, are considering hiring Elder Home Care in Oceanside, CA, or the Surrounding San Diego Area, please contact the caring staff at GoldenCare today.

 Call us at (760) 828-5201 today.